Patterns

 Patterns are where UI becomes product.

-They are opinionated, production-ready feature blocks that combine:
+They are production-ready feature structures combining:

 - UI primitives